Ex Machina (album)

 Ex Machina (stylised as EX_MACHINA) is the fourth studio album by Japanese metalcore band Crossfaith.
 It was released on 1 August 2018 in Japan through Sony Music, and later released on 3 August 2018 worldwide.
 It was produced by Drew Fulk.
+This was the final studio album with bassist Hiroki Ikegawa before his departure in 2021.

 Background and promotion

-In an interview with Dead Press! in April 2017, the band confirmed that they had two new singles ready for release for the summer and that they planned to release the fifth studio album on 1 August 2018.
+In an interview with Dead Press! in April 2017, the band confirmed that they had two new singles ready for release for the summer and that they planned to release the fourth studio album on 1 August 2018.

 Critical reception

 The album received mostly positive reviews, but also mixed reviews from several critics.
 Already Heard rated the album 4 out of 5 and stated: "There's much to unpack on Ex Machina and it's worthy of a few listens to delve deeper into the lyrical content to unravel the world they've created, and the commentary they're making about our own current society.
 A dramatic and epic heavy opus, this album will surely stand the test of time amongst the band's back catalogue."
 Dead Press! scored the album 8 out of 10 and said: "In fact, the standout moments on the record invariably occur on tracks like this where the band dare to blend all of their influences together in equal parts rather than distinctly favouring one over the other.
 In this respect, Crossfaith have really honed their compositional skills; the transitions between the heavy and harsh verses and the big dance choruses are smoother and more fluid then ever before.
 With Ex Machina, Crossfaith have effectively combined the punch and power of their critically acclaimed Zion EP era with the more expansive, chorus orientated songwriting of the more maligned Xeno."
 Distorted Sound scored the album 8 out of 10 and said: "On the whole, what EX_MACHINA essentially does is put forward a refined distillation of everything CROSSFAITH have accomplished up to date, rather than any kind of drastic reinvention.
 The band have clearly found their niche over the last few years, and this record serves as excellent proof of their continued songwriting brilliance and knack for finding and melding together both brutally heavy guitar work and screaming with the occasional anthemic chorus.
 Fans are sure to love it, and newcomers may well find themselves quickly assimilated into the CROSSFAITH machine."